UAE's aerospace dream blooms in the desert

 In an open-plan “clean room,” young white-coated women in headscarves work at large tables laying out carbon material.

-Last month Strata signed a $1 billion deal to make composites for Boeing (BA.N), with an aim to be sole supplier of vertical tailfins for the 787 Dreamliner by the end of the decade.
+Last month Strata signed a $1 billion deal to make composites for Boeing, with an aim to be a supplier of vertical tailfins for the 787 Dreamliner by the end of the decade.

 Strata and others are now chasing a possible future contract for flaps on the Airbus A320 that could net another $1 billion.